tutorbookapp/tutorbook/README.md

   instructions](https://eslint.org/docs/user-guide/integrations) to install it in the text editor of your choice (such that you won't have to wait until our pre-commit hooks fail to update your code).
+- [Cypress](https://docs.cypress.io) for integration, UI, and some unit tests.
+  Cypress is like Selenium; but built from the ground-up with the developer in mind.
+Cypress runs alongside your code in the browser, enabling DOM snapshots, time travel, and overall faster test runs.

 #### Database